rust-cv/levenberg-marquardt/README.md

 The crate offers a feature called `minpack-compat` which sets floating-point constants to the ones used by MINPACK and removes the termination criterion of "zero residuals".
-This is necessary for identical output to MINPACK but generally not recommend.
+This is necessary for identical output to MINPACK but generally not recommended.

 # Usage